A Passover Relationship between Events in the Life and

 A—The offering takes on flesh and blood (Luke 1:31-32)

-12—Offering had to remain in the house cared for from 10 Nisan to 14 Nisan
+12—Offering had to remain in the house and be cared for from 10 Nisan to 14 Nisan

 W—Behold the Lamb of God who takes away the sins of the world (John 1:29, 36)